ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

         VALUE-OF
             A VIRTEL data item is to be updated.
 When VALUE-OF is specified, item represents the name of a VIRTEL data item.
 VALUE-OF is synonymous with NAME-OF.
         OLD-PASSTICKET-FOR-TRANSACTION
             Evaluates the Passticket currently in 'varname' for the transaction 'item'.
 If the evaluation fails, the NOT-FOUND condition will be raised.
-This condition can be tested by means of the “IF$”, page 177 instruction. item
+This condition can be tested by means of the “IF$” <#_V456UG_177 instruction. item
     When class is NAME-OF or VALUE-OF, the following VIRTEL data items may be specified: